oracle-livelabs/adb/shared/adb-speaks-human/integrate-genai/integrate-genai.md

     /
     </copy>
     ```
 </details>

-## Task 3: Test the AI Profile
+## Task 3: Test the AI profile

 We will use the Select AI PL/SQL API to generate a response from the AI model.
 This example is using the **chat** action.
 It is not using any private data coming from your database.

-1. Test the LLM and learn about Autonomous Database as the **`MOVIESTREAM`** user.
+1. Test the LLM and learn about Autonomous Database as the MOVIESTREAM user.
 Copy and paste the following code into your SQL Worksheet, and then click the **Run Script** icon.
 Your answer may differ!

     ```
     <copy>